aaronjrenfroe/Google_Foobar/README.md

 # Google Foobar

 This repo contains the 10 Google Foobar Challanges I encountered during my two play throughs.
-My Solutions are written in python or java depending what the problem in tailed and what language was better suited for said problem.
+My Solutions are written in python or java depending what language was better suited for said problem.
 I have not encluded solutions in this repo but if you need help or are stuck message me and I might be able to give you some tips.

 - Aaron